 1. Watch and make notes on the DT+ presentations on Stanislavski, Epic Theatre (Brecht) and The Theatre of Cruelty (Artaud).
 Hold onto these notes - they will be very useful next year!
 COMPLETED?
 2. Watch at least one full play on Digital Theatre Plus.
 (Preferably more than one!)
 COMPLETED?
 3. Sign up to at least a couple of Drama based Podcasts.
 LISTEN TO THEM!
 COMPLETED?
 4. Watch the weekly MasterCast on the Digital Theatre Plus Facebook page.
 WATCH, LEARN, ENJOY!
 COMPLETED?
-5. Read the two books on the Drama A-Level OneNote.
-DEVELOP YOUR SUBJECT KNOWLEDGE!
-COMPLETED?
-6. Search for and follow some theatre accounts on social media.
+5. Search for and follow some theatre accounts on social media.
 STAY UP TO DATE WITH WHAT'S ON!
 COMPLETED?